This travel article was originally published in April 2020.

 We had no idea how extreme the global coronavirus pandemic was about to become, or that just weeks later we’d be in lockdown, confined for the most part to our own homes for our safety and the safety of others.

 For a long time, I thought I’d wait until this is over to publish my travel piece about Porto, and that there was no point in sharing it until people can roam again.
-But now I realise how important it is to remember what a beautiful, wide and varied world exists beyond the views we see from our windows.
+Then I realised how important it is to remember what a beautiful, wide and varied world exists beyond the views we see from our windows.
 I originally published this piece on 31st March 2020.
 As we embrace travel with open arms once more I want to share it again, and dream of journeys to come.

 Portugal’s second city is a vivid tangle of streets bisected by the River Douro, with the banks linked by gorgeous bridges and flanked by steep streets lined with colourful buildings housing residents, bars and museums aplenty.
 It’s the perfect place for a 48-hour escape, with uncommon attractions to feed each of your five senses.